microlab-unibg/PPG_MAX_code/README.md

 - Configures the Flex-LED mode by calling the enableSlot() function to enable the reading of the three LEDs, depending on the ledMode parameter.
 - Calls the clearFIFO() function to reset the FIFO buffer.
 ### Read FIFO()
+- The function returns a 16-bit unsigned integer that represents the number of new data samples that were read from the sensor.
+- The function first reads the read and write pointers of the FIFO register to determine how much new data is available.
+- If there is new data available, the function calculates the number of samples to read and the number of bytes to request from the sensor.
+- The function then enters a loop where it repeatedly requests blocks of data from the sensor and stores the data in the buffer.
+- Within the loop, the function reads three bytes at a time (corresponding to the IR and Red channels) and converts them to 32-bit unsigned integers.
+- The function then applies a bit mask to zero out all but the 18 least significant bits of the integer, which are the meaningful data bits.
+- Finally, the function stores the converted integer values in the appropriate arrays within the buffer.
 ### Get Current value()
+This function is a method of a MAX86916 class that retrieves the most recent Green value from the sensor data buffer.
+It first calls the safeCheck() function, which checks the sensor for new data for 250ms and returns a boolean indicating whether new data was found.
+If new data is found, it returns the most recent Green value from the sensor_data_buffer array by accessing the array element at the current head index.
+If no new data is found, it returns 0 to indicate that the sensor failed to find new data.
+This function assumes that the sensor data buffer has been properly initialized and that the head index has been properly updated by the readFIFO() function.
 ### Apply low pass filter
 ### Apply high pass filter
 ### Apply median filter
 ### Apply butterworth filter
 ### Peak detection algorithm
+After the signal was filtered, the next step was to apply the peak detection algorithm to the filtered signal.
+This algorithm identified the peaks in the signal, which corresponded to the heartbeats.
 ### Calculate HR
+For each peak found, the time between the different peaks was calculated to determine the heart rate